Intern and Contract Work

 Interns (without a Master's Degree)

-Become immersed in the environment of private practice, perform entry-level tasks related to the field of study, fulfill tasks assigned by a supervisor, promote services through marketing, scheduling clients and groups, conduct intake interviews and psychological assessments, verify insurance coverage, and observe and assist an LPC in leading a group through job shadowing in exchange for the supervisor signing off on paperwork for intern requirements being met.
-You will learn behavioral aide skills, do one-on-one, family, and/or group counseling while being supervised by a licensed professional.
+Become immersed in the environment of private practice, perform entry-level tasks related to the field of study, fulfill tasks assigned by a supervisor, promote services through marketing, scheduling clients and groups, conduct intake interviews and psychological assessments, verify insurance coverage, and observe and assist master level therapists in leading a group through job shadowing in exchange for the supervisor signing off on paperwork for intern requirements being met.
+You will learn coping and behavioral aide skills, do one-on-one, family, and/or group skill building while being supervised by a licensed professional.
+An intern must work toward completing all school coursework to graduate.

 According to the law, LAPCs are not permitted to recruit clients for their own benefit or gain.
 They are prohibited from seeing insurance clients and cannot operate their own independent practice.
 Sessions must be billed to the agency overseeing them.